-One of the most rewarding things you can do in the process of developing a new product is creating a prototype.
+Product prototyping is one of the most rewarding things you can do in the process of developing a new product.

 But the benefits of a prototype go way higher than the visual satisfaction of an actual sample of your product.
 They can promote a new product development process in many ways.